Table of Contents

 - History of morphine use.
 How long was the drug consumed and in what amounts will help determine the acuity of the addiction or dependence?

 - Genetics.
 Family history or other biological features can be contributory factors.

 - Polydrug abuse.
-When more than one substance is being abused the risk of detox complications increase.
+When more than one substance is being abused the risk of detox complications increases.

 - Environmental.
 Life issues, stress levels, absence of a support system, and general external environment conditions can increase morphine dependence.

-It is never wise to attempt quitting morphine use cold turkey once addicted to it.
-Abruptly removing the drug will quickly bring about intense long term morphine use withdrawal symptoms.
+It is never wise to attempt quitting morphine and use cold turkey once addicted to it.
+Abruptly removing the drug will quickly bring about intense long-term morphine use withdrawal symptoms.
 This will likely cause the detox process to be interrupted as the individual returns to the morphine.